Critters 2: The Main Course

 Critters 2: The Main Course (also known as Critters 2) is a 1988 American science fiction comedy horror film directed by Mick Garris in his directorial debut, and the second installment in the Critters franchise.
-A direct sequel to Critters, the film was written by David Twohy and Garris, and stars Scott Grimes, Don Keith Opper and Terrence Mann in their reprising roles.
+A direct sequel to Critters, the film was written by David Twohy and Garris, and stars Scott Grimes, Don Keith Opper and Terrence Mann reprising their roles.
 The plot takes place two years after the first film, as a batch of planted Critter eggs begin to hatch and resume their carnivorous appetite upon the town once again.

 Although it did not gross as much as the original, the sequel grossed $3.8 million during its theatrical run in the United States.
-It is the last installment in the series to be released theatrically, and is followed by Critters 3 in 1991.
+It is the last installment in the series to be released theatrically and is followed by Critters 3 in 1991.